MetaHorizon-Universe/Best-Of-Chrome-Extensions/Youtube AD Blocker/README.md

 Hello Geeeks!

-I have developed this chrome extention for blocking YouTube ADs and Banners
+I have developed this chrome extension for blocking YouTube ADs and Banners

 #Applications:
 Nobody Likes ADs or Adertisement banner while streaming their desired youtube content